 Apple first launched the Macintosh, commonly known as Mac, in 1984.
 The product was considered revolutionary at the time, as it was the first personal computer targeting the consumer market.
 It was sold without a programming language and had an integral graphical user interface and mouse.
 The line of Apple’s Mac computers has evolved over time and, as of 2016, includes six Mac computer models – MacBook, MacBook Air, MacBook Pro, Mac Mini, iMac and Mac Pro – along with accessories and complementary products for these particular devices.

-Apple's Mac OS X accounted for nine percent of the global computer operating systems market in the middle of 2016.
+Apple's Mac OS X accounted for 7.5 percent of the global computer operating systems market as of September of 2017.
 Windows is a clear market leader and Apple’s main competitor in this market.
 Windows 7 is the most used computer operating system version of Windows, accounting for 38 percent of the market share.
-Along with Apple, Lenovo, Hewlett-Packard (HP), Dell, Asus and Acer are the leading PC vendors in the world as of 2016.
-Lenovo is the largest worldwide vendor of PCs, with a market share of around 21.7 percent.
+Along with Apple, Lenovo, Hewlett-Packard (HP), Dell, Asus and Acer are the leading PC vendors in the world as of 2017.
+HP is the largest worldwide vendor of PCs as of 2017, with a market share of around 21 percent.